 By Brett Fox

 When times were really rough, I would get Avery’s magic eight ball.
-I would ask it, “Do you think we’re going to make it?”
+I would ask it, “Do you think we’re going to be a success?”
 I would shake the eight ball and wait for the answer to appear in the triangle.
 The answer came back, “Prospect Good.”
 My fear was over for a day.
 The magic eight ball said we were going to be okay.
 Then, the next day I would shake the magic eight ball again.
 This time the answer came back, “No.” “It must be a mistake,” I said to myself.
 “Today, it’s the best two out of three.”

 So, I shook the magic eight ball again, and this time it came back, “Yes!”.
 I breathed a sigh of relief, but I still had one more shake to go.
 So I shook the magic eight ball really, really hard and this time it came back, “Maybe.”